Rava modak is a variation of modak made with semolina or sooji. I recently made this sweet and thought of sharing the recipe with you.

-The traditional version is made with rice flour and stuffed with coconut and jaggery filling.
-I have already shared the traditional Maharashtrian recipe of Modak (Ukadiche Modak) and a Fried Modak.
+I recently made this sweet and thought of sharing the recipe with you.
+The traditional version of modak is made with rice flour and stuffed with coconut and jaggery filling.
+I have already shared the traditional Maharashtrian recipes of:

 In this recipe, as the name suggests, fine sooji or rava is used to make the outer cover.
 The filling is made of coconut and jaggery.
 Taste-wise it is similar to the modak made from rice flour.

-This is an easy method as it takes less time, but effort is there.
+This is an easy method as it takes less time, but the effort is there.
 It takes less time as you don’t need to steam them.

 I have very sweet memories associated with Modak and I guess that will be case with many of you who celebrate Ganesha Chaturthi festival.

-Modak is one of the favorite sweet of the Hindu god, Bhagwan Ganesha and is specially prepared as a prasadam during the Ganesha festival.
+Modak is one of the favorite sweet of the Hindu God, Bhagwan Ganesha and is specially prepared as a prasadam during the Ganesha festival.

 Bhagwan Ganesha also loves ladoo.
 So Coconut ladoo and Rava ladoo are also made during Ganesh Chaturthi festival.

-For complicated recipes, generally I write step by step post and nowadays I have started making videos.
+For complicated recipes, generally I write step-by-step post and nowadays I have started making videos.
 But for this recipe, I will be sharing both step by step post as well as a video.
 The recipe has been adapted from the Marathi cookbook “Annapurna” by Mangala Barve.

 How to make Rava Modak